 That is all there is to it!
 These are just a few of the foods you can turn into dye.
 Go to the produce department and see what other fun fruits or vegetables you can find.

-Now that you know how to make natural dyes from food scraps and spices, you can experiment with dyeing some fabric or maybe you can make some fun colored frosting for a birthday cake?
+Now that you know how to make natural dyes from food scraps and spices, you can experiment with making plant dyed clothing, organic tie dye or maybe you can make some fun colored frosting for a birthday cake?